Reviews

 Kdenlive can be a very productive video editor.
 It can be an especially good choice for near-professional results.

 However, plan to spend some time learning how to use it before trashing your current video editor.
-Also consider the cost factor.
+Also, consider the cost factor.

 Even though Kdenlive is open source and thus free software, you will need a suitably powerful computer to handle high-end video editing tasks.
 The buy-in price for new hardware may be a deal-breaker.

-Please send your ideas to me at [email protected], and I’ll consider them for a future Linux Picks and Pans column.
+Email your ideas to me, and I’ll consider them for a future column.

 1 Comment